ARMmbed/mbed-targets/DEVELOPMENT.md

 Preferences > Tools > Python Integrated Tools and in the dropdown for docstring format select 'Google'.

-For longer explanations you can also include markdown.
+For longer explanations, you can also include markdown.
 Markdown can also be kept in separate files in the `docs/user_docs` folder and included in a docstring in the relevant place using the [reST include](https://docutils.sourceforge.io/docs/ref/rst/directives.html#including-an-external-document-fragment) as follows: